KaisTahar/cordDqChecker-MIM/README.md

 The generated reports are saved in ``` "./Local/Data/Export" ```

 ### Local Reports
-- In the folder  ``` "./Local/Data/Export" ``` you will find some examples of data quality reports generated locally using synthetic data.
+- In the folder  ``` "./Local/Data/Export" ``` you will find some examples of DQ reports generated locally using synthetic data.
 - The used references are stored in ``` "./Local/Data/refData" ```

 ## Note